jguevarra1/generic-data-fetcher/README.md

 All file types will require the URL to the file, the headers of the columns (if not already provided), and the path of the location you want the files to be saved locally.
 You will also need to know the information about the file ahead of time, so some files may need to be downloaded and looked through in order to gather their information (such as the delimiter of a file, its headers, etc).

-If headers are filled out, they should be separated entered one at a time and separated by commas.
-For example: these, are, headers
+If headers are filled out, they should be separated entered one at a time and separated by commas.<br><strong>For example: these, are, headers</strong>

 ### Zip Files & Text Files